nilinswap/sicp_lisp/README.md

     - (double double) whould also adhere to it and so would (double (double double)). with inc's context, double returns a procedure which can work on data (like inc itself). (double double) should adhere to nature of double so (double double) returns a procedure which can work on data. and similarily (double (double double)) should adhere to nature of (double double) and therefore it also returns a procedure which can work on data.

+1-42 (captured inside 1-43.scm) -
+    introduces a compose function.
+    (define (compose f g)
+        (lambda (x) (f (g x)))
+    )
+    It takes two procedures and returns a procedure.
+All of three procedures in picture takes only 1 argument.

+    - Like double from previous example, you can't use it for procedures with 0 or more than 1 arguments.

+    - double is a speacial case of compose. (define (doublei f) (compose f f))

+    - If it returns a function, it would always be explicit. like definition of compose has lambda as return object, doublei has return of compose (which is a procedure) and like this below
+        (define (doubleii f)
+            (define (doubleii_util x)
+                (f (f x))
+            )
+            doubleii_util
+        )

+    - again compose and inc are very different. (compose compose) is find but (inc inc) is not. inc forces its arguments to be data and compose forces it to be procedure.
+It is because internally inc uses + which wants data. compose is just too unopinionated.

+    - ((compose square inc) 2) worked but ((compose double inc) 2) would not.
+Because of internals of compose.
+In compose f g, output of g should be like input of f.
+Similarily in double, input of f and output of f must be of same nature.
+    - (((compose double double) inc) 5) works

 1-43 - A recursive order function.
 Understand how one can make nth order procedures.
 One idea is to always keep in mind the function signature.
 A procedure returning a procedure will always return a signature.